zhenglong1603/tp/docs/DeveloperGuide.md

         * Other fields remain unchanged.
         * Klinix will return a confirmation message showing the details of the deleted appointment in the message.
           <br><br>
-2. Deleting an appointment from a patient who has no appointment
+2. Deleting an appointment from a patient who has no appointments
     * **Prerequisites:**
         * The patient with that NRIC must be present in the patient list
         * That patient has no existing appointment